Dolverin/AniWorld-Downloader/README.md

 **Note on Adding s.to Support:**
 - Adding s.to support would not be difficult—it only requires one fewer fetch than Aniworld's current method to access streaming providers.
 If anyone is interested in contributing to this effort, I would be happy to merge the addition.

 There are already other tools that support s.to.
-For terminal-based viewing of s.to, check out my friend's project called **[gucken](https://github.com/Commandcracker/gucken)**—he’s doing great work there.
+For terminal-based viewing of s.to, check out my friend's project called **[gucken](https://github.com/Commandcracker/gucken)**—he's doing great work there.

-Regarding Aniworld’s claim of hosting 1,000+ license-free anime, it’s worth noting that they also stream new shows that may require subscriptions elsewhere.
+Regarding Aniworld's claim of hosting 1,000+ license-free anime, it's worth noting that they also stream new shows that may require subscriptions elsewhere.
 Supporting s.to could mean indirectly accessing copyrighted content, such as Netflix originals.
 As I do not host any content but fetch it directly from streaming providers, I am not liable for any issues arising from downloading anime.

 Feel free to contribute!
-Any help is appreciated, and I’d be happy to merge in support for s.to or bs.to if it gets added.
+Any help is appreciated, and I'd be happy to merge in support for s.to or bs.to if it gets added.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>